-At EyeCare Associates, our trusted team of highly trained eye care professionals focuses on maintaining the health of your eyes with comprehensive eye care including routine eye exams, preventative care, and treatment.
+At EyeCare Associates, our trusted team of highly trained eye care professionals focus on maintaining the health of your eyes.
+We provide comprehensive eye care including routine eye exams, preventative care, and treatment throughout Alabama.

-If you have poor vision, and are living with an eye disease or condition, trust the team at EyeCare Associates to help you see more clearly and comfortably with specialty contact lenses.
+If you have poor vision, and are living with an eye disease or condition, trust the team at EyeCare Associates.
+We can help you see more clearly and comfortably with specialty contact lenses.

 Glaucoma is a group of eye conditions that damage the optic nerve.
 It is commonly referred to as “the silent thief of sight” because its symptoms develop slowly and often go unnoticed.

 Macular degeneration is an eye disease affecting the macula (the center of the light-sensitive retina at the back of the eye), causing loss or blurriness of central vision.

 Pterygium is a noncancerous growth of fleshy tissue on the conjunctiva, the clear tissue that lines the eyelids and covers the eye ball.